 Murchison Falls Park, which has the River Nile, runs through it.
 The Park has a combination of abundant wildlife and the most powerful waterfall in the world, Murchison Falls.
 There is Queen with its Tree Climbing Lions and explosion crater lakes, Kibale Forest Jungle with the largest Chimpanzee Population in East Africa, and Bwindi Impenetrable Forest with the highest concentration of endangered Mountain Gorillas.

 It is no wonder that Winston Churchill popularized the term Pearl of Africa.
 Why Visit Uganda?
-The above does not even scratch the surface of the possibilities the country offers.
+The above does not even scratch the surface of the country’s possibilities.

 Entebbe International Airport – Your Gateway to the Pearl of Africa:

-Entebbe International Airport is the gateway to Uganda.
-It is the only International Airport in Uganda.
+Entebbe International Airport is the gateway to Uganda, and it is the only International Airport in Uganda.
 Here, most visitors, tourists, and safari-goers enter the Pearl of Africa.
-You must be twice vaccinated for COVID-19, and have a yellow fever certificate and your preapproved visa Application with you.
+It would be best if you were twice vaccinated for COVID-19 and had a yellow fever certificate and your preapproved visa Application with you.